 The Members of VAN DAVIS

-Abena Koomson (lead vocals) is a performer, educator and writer.
+Abena Koomson-Davis (lead vocals) is a performer, educator and writer.
 She is bandleader and composer for Abena Koomson's Blacksmith Orchestra (AKBO) and the lead vocalist for Afro-beat sensation Zongo Junction, in addition to Van Davis.
 After an eleven year teaching career, Abena originated the role of Fela Kuti's mother to rave reviews in the Off-Broadway production of Fela!, directed by Bill T. Jones.
 Abena went on to become a member of the Original Broadway company, where she also served as vocal captain.
 Abena holds a Masters in Education Leadership from Teachers College, Columbia University.
 Abena lives in Harlem and currently serves as the middle school Ethics Chair at Fieldston, where she teaches Ethics to middle & upper school students.

 Jake Ezra Schwartz (guitar, vocals) is the guitarist for The Book of Mormon on Broadway, the 2011 Tony Award and Grammy Award winning Best Musical.
 Jake has performed with Alex Skolnick, Dave Fiuczynski, Alan Menken, Jarrod Spector, Laura Bell Bundy, and "Papa" Denny Doherty.
 Additionally, he originated the guitar/mandolin chair on the 2009 Broadway show 9 to 5, working and recording with Dolly Parton.
 One of his lifelong dreams was to meet his ultimate guitar hero Eddie Van Halen, who after attending Mormon, graciously signed Jake's guitar, writing "Got crazy VH (Van Halen) style, Jake!!".
 Recently Jake was featured in the premiere issue of Unbuilt magazine (interview by Alex Skolnick) as well as Premier Guitar magazine.